Rockville Township, Kankakee County, Illinois

 Rockville Township is one of seventeen townships in Kankakee County, Illinois, USA.
-As of the 2010 census, its population was 879 and it contained 326 housing units.
+As of the 2020 census, its population was 756 and it contained 325 housing units.
 It was formerly a township of Will County until Kankakee County was created.
-The township's name may have been derived from a Potawatomi village known to the pioneers as Rock Village.
+The township's name may have been derived from a Potawatomi village known to the pioneers as "Little Rock Village."

 Geography

-According to the 2010 census, the township has a total area of 36.60 sqmi, of which 36.45 sqmi (or 99.59%) is land and 0.15 sqmi (or 0.41%) is water.
+According to the 2021 census gazetteer files, Rockville Township has a total area of 36.60 sqmi, of which 36.45 sqmi (or 99.59%) is land and 0.15 sqmi (or 0.41%) is water.